 Lakeside residents who pump water from the Highland Lakes, or Austin's Lady Bird Lake, must have a contract with LCRA or other legal authorization to take water from the lakes under state law.

-Residential property owners can obtain a three-year contract from LCRA to pump water from one of the lakes.
-The following documents provide more information on applying for a contract.
+Residential property owners can obtain up to a 10-year contract from LCRA to pump water from one of the Highland Lakes or Lady Bird Lake.

-This restriction does not apply to watering with drip irrigation or soaker hoses that have working on/off timers, watering with a hand-held hose that has a shut-off nozzle, or watering with a faucet-filled bucket that holds no more than five gallons.
-LCRA staff implemented enforcement measures to help ensure the watering schedule is being followed.
-Violators will be subject to surcharges.
-Here are
+The schedule does not apply to watering with drip irrigation or soaker hoses that have working on and off timers, watering with a hand-held hose that has a shut-off nozzle or watering with a faucet-filled bucket that holds no more than five gallons.

 Domestic use watering schedule